Ray Hammond is Europe's most experienced futurist and keynote speaker on future trends.

 Today, Ray is the author of 17 books about the future, a body of work which he began in 1980 and which stands as testament to the long-term accuracy and reliability of his foresight.

-He is now living in the future he first described three decades ago.
+He is now living in the future he first described over three decades ago.

-His 1984 work The On-Line Handbook was the world's first book to identify the importance of the Internet and to identify 'search' as the driving force behind on-line advertising and ecommerce.
+His 1984 work The On-Line Handbook was the world's first book to identify the importance of the Internet and to identify 'search' as the driving force behind on-line advertising and digital commerce.

 Ray is also the author